*rolls out of bed*

 I could really use that massage right now…

-My last night here so I tried out the big baths for guests.
+My last night here so I tried out the big baths for hotel guests.
 It was pretty nice 🛀

 I like how they used Kotone’s localised name in the shop but not on the box.